 The formal deadline for registering and uploading non-administrative contributions had been announced as Friday, 3 January 2020.

 Non-administrative documents uploaded after 2359 hours in Paris/Geneva time Saturday 4 January 2020 were to be considered "officially late".
-XX contributions to this meeting were registered and/or submitted late:
+1 contribution to this meeting was registered and submitted late:

-JCTVC-AL00XX (submitted X Jan.), nan … .
+JCTVC-AL0022 (submitted 7 Jan.), a contribution on film grain synthesis support in AVC and HEVC.

+JCTVC-AL0023 (submitted 10 Jan.), a contribution on proposed modifications of shutter interval SEI message.

 In some cases, contributions were revised after the initial version was uploaded.
 The contribution document archive website retains publicly-accessible prior versions in such cases.
 The timing of late document submissions for contributions is recorded in the list of documents in Annex A of this report and is also generally noted in the section discussing each contribution in this report.

 Ad hoc group interim activity reports, CE summary results reports, break-out activity reports, and information documents containing the results of experiments requested during the meeting were not subject to the above-described deadline, as these are considered administrative report documents and they may not be possible to produce until after the availability of other input documents.